A Career in Archives

 There may also be some roles within digital archiving and preservation where digital skills are the priority and on the job training is given for archival work.

-Study at University for an MA in Archives and Records Management
+Study at University for a postgraduate (PGDip & MA/MSc) in Archives and Records Management and related subjects.

 The Archives and Records Association UK & Ireland accredits a number of university programmes that prepare students for a career in archives or records management.
-ARA-accreditation is awared to post graduate qualifications that meet ARA’s accredited criteria.
+ARA-accreditation is awarded to post graduate qualifications that meet ARA’s accreditation criteria, which includes a focus on how accredited programmes engage with employers and practitioner.
 Is a mark of quality that benefits students, universities, and the profession as a whole.

 ARA-accredited programmes can be studied at any stage of your career, whether following a degree or mid-career study.
 Full-time, part-time and distance learning options are available.